 - Minutes from a meeting where the trustees agree to the account being opened.

-- Proof of identity of each signatory, .
-Iincluding proof of their name (passport or driving licence) and proof of their address (utility bill).
+- Proof of identity of each signatory.
+They'll need to show proof of their name, like a passport or driving license, and proof of their address, like a utility bill.

-- If you are visiting in person, you might need all signatories with you to sign the mandate.
+If you are setting up your account in a branch, you might need all signatories with you to sign the mandate.